-Additional information concerning Public Safety / Security services, crime prevention, general safety, and security on and off campus is available through the Public Safety / Security Office.
+Additional information concerning Campus Security and Safety, crime prevention, general safety, and security on and off campus is available through the Campus Security and Safety Office.
 In compliance with the Campus Crime Awareness and Campus Security Act of 1990, the College distributes descriptions of policies related to campus safety and statistics concerning specific types of crimes to all current students and employees.